EdgyEdgemond/app-confetti/README.md

 Common code for interacting with dev environs, deployed environs with ENV vars or for deployed AWS (optional extra) environs.

+## Deprecated

+This is just doing a less complete job compared to (Pydantic)[https://pydantic-docs.helpmanual.io/usage/settings/].

 ## Config class

 ```python